eMetaboHUB/Forum-LiteraturePropagation/README.md

 - Entropy: Entropy of the contributions in the prior distribution

-- CtbAvgDistance: Averaged distance of prior contributors
+- CtbAvgDistance: Averaged distance of the contributors

-- CtbAvgCorporaSize:	Averaged number of articles of prior contributors
+- CtbAvgCorporaSize:	Averaged number of articles for the contributors

 - NbCtb: Number of contributors